-Edublox Online Tutor (EOT) houses a number of multisensory brain-training programs that enables learners to overcome learning obstacles and reach their full potential.
+Edublox Online Tutor (EOT) houses a number of multisensory cognitive training programs that enable learners to overcome learning obstacles and reach their full potential.

-EOT is founded on pedagogical research and 30+ years of experience demonstrating that weak underlying foundational skills account for the majority of learning difficulties.
-Underlying foundational skills include visual memory.
-Specific brain-training exercises can strengthen these weaknesses leading to increased performance in reading, spelling, writing, math and learning.
+EOT is founded on pedagogical research and 30+ years of experience demonstrating that weak underlying cognitive skills account for the majority of learning difficulties.
+Underlying cognitive skills include visual memory.
+Specific cognitive exercises can strengthen these weaknesses leading to increased performance in reading, spelling, writing, math and learning.

 In one research study Edublox improved visual memory by 1.3 years in 5 days.
 Chiropractor Dr. Jaidan Mays compared the effects of Edublox training versus Edublox training combined with cervical spinal manipulative therapy on visual memory and visual sequential memory.

 Thirty-four Grade 5, 6 and 7 students from an inner city school participated in Mays’s study.
 Two subtests of the Test of Visual Perceptual Skills were used to assess the visual memory and visual sequential memory of the students.
 They were then divided into two equal groups.

 The members of the first group (the Edublox Group) did Edublox for 22.5 hours over a period of five days.
 The members of the second group (the Edublox and Adjustment Group) received the same Edublox training as the first group.
 But this second group also received cervical adjustment therapy every morning for the five-day period.
 The assessment was repeated after the five days.

 The results: The mean Visual Memory Skills Test POST score across both groups was significantly higher than the mean Visual Memory Skills Test PRE score.
 The mean score across both groups improved from 6.2 years to 7.5 years.
 As the graph below illustrates, the Edublox Group improved slightly more than the Edublox and Adjustment Group (an improvement from 6.3 to 7.8 years versus an improvement from 6.2 to 7.1 years):

-Edublox Online Tutor has been optimized for children aged between 7 and 13, is suitable for the gifted and less gifted, and can be used at home and in school.
-EOT is effective for a variety of learning difficulties including dyslexia, dysgraphia, dyscalculia and ADD/ADHD.
+EOT has been optimized for children aged between 7 and 13, is suitable for the gifted and less gifted, and can be used at home and in school.
+The program is effective for a variety of learning difficulties including including dyslexia, dysgraphia, dyscalculia and ADD/ADHD.